arunoda/meteor-up-legacy/README.md

     mup reconfig

 This will also restart the app, so you can use it for that purpose even if you didn't change the configuration file.

+### Multiple Deployments

+Meteor Up supports multiple deployments into a single server.
+Meteor up only does the deployment; if you need to configure subdomains, you need to manually setup a reverse proxy yourself.

+Let's assume, we need to deploy a production and the staging versions of the app into the same server.
+Production App runs on the PORT 80 and staging app run on PORT 8000.

+We need to have two seperate Meteor Up Projects.
+For that create two directories and initialize Meteor UP and add neccessory configurations.

+In the staging configurations add a field called `appName` with the value `staging` into the `mup.json`.
+You can add any name you prefer instead of `staging`.
+Since we are running our staging app in port 8000, add an environment variable called `PORT` with the value 3000.

+Now setup both projects and deploy as you need.